vjeux/GameTheory/README.md

 <img src="http://fooo.fr/~vjeux/epita/game-theory/images/pirate_1.png" />

-Then all the pirates vote if they accept the share or not.
+Each pirate vote if he accepts the share or not.

 <img src="http://fooo.fr/~vjeux/epita/game-theory/images/pirate_2.png" />

 If the leader doesn't get at least half of the votes, he is thrown overboard and the next pirate on the list is now the leader.
-The ex-leader has to swim back to the ship and therefore will not participate to the next Prisonnier Game.
+The fallen leader has to swim back to the ship and therefore will not participate to the next Prisonnier Game.

 Once a share is approved, the score of each player increases by the amount agreed upon.
 Then, a new Prisonnier game starts over.